Clicky

 Cooking Brussels sprouts is easy.
 Simply wash them and remove any damaged leaves.
 Cut the sprouts in half and cook them in boiling water for 3-5 minutes.

 To me, they can be very strong tasting.
-To combat that a tad, add crumbled-up bacon to them after cooking and slicing (as mentioned earlier).
+To combat that a tad, add crumbled-up bacon to them after cooking and slicing (as mentioned in earlier).

 Another way to eat yer sprouts is to wrap them in bacon a la Gordon Ramsay (mentioned earlier).
-Get a rasher (a slice) and cut it down the middle then wrap it around the sprout and tuck in the end to keep the bacon in place.
+Get a bacon rasher (a slice) and cut it down the middle then wrap it around the sprout and tuck in the end to keep the bacon in place.
 Bake as above.

 If you're wondering (like I was) where the word "rasher" came from, I called on ClaudeAI to help me out.
 He said it derives from the Old French word "rasche" meaning "portion."
-Also, when we do something "rash," it's usually done on the spur of the moment, and often with regret!
-To further explain my reasoning, according to Claude - and I really like this: A rasher is hastily cooked meat or burned meat - often cooked quickly in a pan over high heat.

-Where Did Their Name Originate?
+Where Did The Sprout's Name Originate?

 As you may have guessed, Brussels Sprouts are named after the city of Brussels in Belgium.
 They were first cultivated there in the 13th century.